 • If no, discuss the needs with the child and their family and gain their consent to start a My Assessment & My Plan+.

 • Consider a TAF meeting to gather information for the My Assessment.
 Advice and guidance regarding TAF meetings can be found by clicking HERE.

 • Hold a TAF meeting to share the agreed assessment and inform the My Plan+.

 • Identify a Lead Practitioner (this may not be the person who wrote the assessment).

 • Take action to meet the needs of the child and their family.

 Don't forget to register the Assessment and My Plan+ with Early Help Advice, Guidance and Support using the Notification Form, which can be accessed by clicking HERE.

-• Inform your Early Help Advice, Guidance and Support Team.
+Early Help Coordinator, Early Help Advice, Guidance and Support Team.

 The main purpose of Progress Charts is to help measure improvements over time and provide a visual representation to the child/young person/parent/carer.
 You can use the Progress Charts with a My Plan or My Assessment and My Plan + and as part of the Review process.